Roildan/AMAPp/notes/basics.md

 TODO :

  * Menu with :
-    - Settings      --> Anonymous / Mail (mailgun / nodemailer ?)
+    - Settings      --> Mail (mailgun / nodemailer ?)
-    - My Contract   --> Simplified table to overview subscribed contracts

- * Attendance Sheet --> Printable PDF

  * Choose language --> i18n-node

  * Management :
-    - Table of users (Sorted by privilege)
+    - Table of users (Sorted by privilege) --> To be improve
-    - Table of contract (Sortable by producer)
+    - Table of contract (Sortable by producer) --> To be improve

- * Google Map --> API Key :  AIzaSyBvfUawyBMuqdx-7mTuZwk_P4xM4oCHDxc

  * Payement ?